 If you have a swarm or a hive that needs removal (in Sonoma County, CA), please call/text: (707) 696-0861

-We have been working with bees since in Sonoma County since 2002.
+We, Liz & Joey R, have been working with bees in Sonoma County since 2002.
+We always work as a team because it is safer and more effective.
 We are experienced in both bee removal and any necessary carpenterial repair skills.
 We have scaffolding, but if the hive is over 25 feet high, we may need to rent a boom.
 If you call us before they move in (and make honeycomb, lay eggs, settle down), when they’re just a swarm, we’ll all be MUCH happier.
 DON’T WAIT!

 FYI We do not use a vacuum unless there is no other way as it causes too many bee deaths and can damage the queen

 As a community service, we capture Swarms for free and pass them on to other beekeepers or raise them ourselves.
 Please call as soon as you see a swarm as they are merely resting while seeking out another home and may take off at any moment.
 We will come within the hour or pass the information on to another capable beekeeper.